feydan/satisfactory-server-aws/README.md

 ## Accessing your server

 Access to the EC2 instance hosting your Satisfactory server can be done via [Session Manager](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/session-manager.html).
 External SSH is **blocked** by default at the network level.
+Tip: ssm may open /bin/sh, running `bash` can get you to a more familiar bash shell.

 ## DNS and IP management